Royal Conservatory of The Hague: Education

 The Bachelor Music course offers a range of study options.
 The starting point is an individual curriculum in the fields of Classical Music, Early Music, Singing/Vocal, Jazz, Composition, Sonology, Art of Sound and Music Education.
 The Master Music course at the Royal Conservatoire covers a spectrum from performing musicians (Classical, Early and Jazz), creative and researching musicians (Composition, Sonology, ArtScience).
+Unique about this Conservatoire is its dance department in which a Bachelor of Dance can be obtained.
 The three Master programmes at the Royal Conservatoire are Master of Music, Master of Sonology and Master of Opera.
 The Master in Opera is offered by the Dutch National Opera Academy, in association with the Conservatory of Amsterdam.
-In 1990 the Royal Conservatory of The Hague merged with the Royal Academy of Art of The Hague, into the “School of Visual Arts, Music and Dance”.
-In 2010 the Dutch government elevated the joint institution to “University of the Arts in The Hague”.
+In 1990 the Royal Conservatoire The Hague merged with the Royal Academy of Art The Hague, into the 'School of Visual Arts, Music and Dance'.
+In 2010 the Dutch government elevated the joint institution to University of the Arts The Hague.
 The two do also still go by their original names as well, to underline their individual identities.